 Dental implants are the standard care for replacing missing teeth.
-These metal or zirconium posts or frames are surgically inserted into your jawbone to hold artificial teeth.
+These titanium posts or frames are surgically inserted into your jawbone to hold artificial teeth.

-You can get implants for a single tooth.
+You can get an implant for a single tooth.
 If you have several missing teeth your implants can be customized to hold a fixed bridge.

 Dental implants can be used to hold removable dentures in place (thus eliminating the hassle of denture adhesives) or permanently bolt the dentures.